Experienced Defective Product attorneys in just one call

 In 2021, there were 11.7 million emergency department treatments for injuries caused by consumer products.
 Many of these injuries occur with commonly used products that are typically considered safe.
 [1]

-What Types of Compensations Can I Claim From Defective Products?
+What Type of Compensation Can I Claim For My Defective Product Injury Case?

 Depending on the specific circumstances of your case, the types of compensation that you may be able to claim include:

-How Can a Lawyer Help Me With My Claim?
+How Can a Defective Product Lawyer Help Me With My Claim?

 Goldberg & Loren can help you with your defective product claim in the following ways:

-Working with our lawyers at Goldberg & Loren will help ensure that your defective product claim is handled effectively and efficiently and that you receive the maximum compensation possible for your injuries or damage caused by the defective product.
+Working with our defective product lawyers will help ensure that your claim is handled effectively and efficiently and that you receive the maximum compensation possible for your injuries or damage caused by the defective product.

 Have you or a loved one been injured by a defective product?